bovinehero/bovinehero.github.io/_posts/2019-08-20-Stapler-Dojo-Part-3-Exercises.md

 There is an FTP server, probrably an Active server as port 20 returns closed.
 In passive mode (default in most FTP Servers) the client initiates the connection and so port 20 would not explicitly refuse connection.
 This active configuration implies a bit of work went into the configuration, it could mean defensive measures like no anonymous logins or IP whitelisting.
 We will be careful probing this service initially.

+### Tools for analysis
+1. nmap
+2. ftp
+3. web-browser
+4. hydra

 ```
 22/tcp    open   ssh         OpenSSH 7.2p2 Ubuntu 4 (Ubuntu Linux; protocol 2.0)
 ```

 Suggestive that box is Linux, windows rarely uses port 22 for ssh Remote Desktop typically is served over 3389 by default.
 This service will be hard to interact with if we can't get valid credentials.

+### Tools for analysis
+1. nmap
+2. ssh
+3. hydra

 ```
 53/tcp    open   domain      dnsmasq 2.75
 ```

 DNS is often overlooked by sys admins as it is a rarer service to re-configure after deploment.
 It can be used to hide services on boxes via whitelisting fqdn requests over http.
 This is particularly true in more advanced boxes for CTF events.
-It is difficult service to enumerate without configuring networking on the attacker box, but is often god for a quick win for more information on a box.
+It is difficult service to enumerate without configuring networking on the attacker box, but is often good for a quick win for more information on a box.

+### Tools for analysis
+1. nmap
+2. nslookup
+3. host *
+4. dnsrecon *
+5. dnsenum *

+> *These typically are useful in real environmnets, without additional host configuraion you will have difficulty configuring these.

 ```
 80/tcp    open   http        PHP cli server 5.5 or later